sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 	clock-frequency = <100000>;
 	...
 ```
-3. Declare device explicitly in module
+3. Declare device explicitly in module.
 Usually when you don't know the i2c bus number ahead of time or for internal communication.
 You include the `i2c_board_info` within the module and then call `i2c_new_device()` to register device with system.
 ```C
 static struct i2c_board_info sfe4001_hwmon_info = {